Brlaney/words/md/phrases/along_the.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}doing something with other people without being seriously involved in it or having a serious interest in it *Example:* He wasn't interested in buying anything; he was just {it}along for the ride{/it}.
+- **:** doing something with other people without being seriously involved in it or having a serious interest in it *Example:* He wasn't interested in buying anything; he was just *along for the ride*.

 ## Short Definitions:
 - doing something with other people without being seriously involved in it or having a serious interest in it